kevin4Kin/kin-web-dev-docs/docs/documentation/python-sdk.md

 MY_CUSTOM_ENVIRONMENT = Environemnt('name','horizon endpoint','network passphrase','friendbot url'(optional))
 ```

-Once you have a KinClient, you can use it to get a KinAccount object.
+Once you have a KinClient, you can use it to get a KinAccount object and its associated keypair.
+The Kin SDK for Python generates a keypair based on a secret `seed`.
+There is a unique relationship between seed and keypair; if you save a secret seed you can regenerate the associated keypair.

 The KinAccount object can be initialized in two ways: